jncraton/doctestfn/readme.md

 -----

 ```
-usage: doctestfn module function
+usage: doctestfn [-h] module function

-Run doctests for one Python function in a module
+Run doctests for one function

+positional arguments:
+  module      Module to load
+  function    Function to test

+optional arguments:
+  -h, --help  show this help message and exit
 ```